ietf-wg-idr/RFC4271bis/rfc4271bis.md

 ## BGP Connection Collision Detection

-If a pair of BGP speakers try to establish a BGP connection with each other simultaneously, then two parallel connections well be formed.
+If a pair of BGP speakers try to establish a BGP connection with each other simultaneously, then two parallel connections will be formed.
 If the source IP address used by one of these connections is the same as the destination IP address used by the other, and the destination IP address used by the first connection is the same as the source IP